terrynsun/wordsearch/README.md

 ## Todo

 - Split into multiple files.
 Clean up helper functions.
-- Is it better to print the exact match last?

 - Downscore / upscore / write to file
 - Convert personal list to wordlist.
 Display notes from personal list.